WyvernIXTL/license-fetcher/README.md

 The `repository` field of the crates is used for fetching the license files.
 Licenses from github are fetched directly via its api!
 All licenses that aren't fetched via api are fetched with `git`.
+Licenses that are fetched are cached between runs.
 The data is then serialized and compressed.

 > [!NOTE]